lindem/FirstContract/README.md

-As soon as a contract is violated, either by a contract function receiving the wrong arguments or returning the wrong values, the contract will make your program blow up then and there by throwing a "contract violation".
+As soon as a contract is violated, either by a contract function receiving the wrong arguments or returning the wrong values, the contract will make your program blow up then and there by throwing a "contract violation" (an exception).

-As such, the code between entry and exit of the function is guaranteed to be able to make certain assumptions.
-If something unexpected happens, it happened *in* the function which failed to fulfill its contract.
+As such, the code between entry and exit of the function is guaranteed to be able to make certain assumptions -- execution won't even reach the code otherwise.
+If something unexpected happens, it did not happen in the functions which fulfilled their contracts.

-After development, if all contracts are usually satisfied, you can either still leave them in, or remove them (but then you need to handle violations yourself).
+After development, if all contracts are "usually satisfied", you can either still leave them in, or remove them (but then you need to handle violations yourself).